Performance Breakdown

 Introduction to the Dyson Omni Glide

 The Dyson brand is known for innovation.
-First is the bagless vacuum design that became so popular that other brands like Miele (known for their bagged vacuums) have followed suit and started manufacturing their bagless versions.
+First is the bagless vacuum design, which has become so popular that other brands, such as Miele (known for their bagged vacuums), have followed suit and started manufacturing their own bagless versions.

 Next is the green laser light found in the V15 Detect, which is superior to an LED in tracking invisible-to-the-naked-eye dust.

 This time, it’s the Omnidirectional steering from the Omni-Glide with an industry-first side-to-side movement.
-No other vacuum right now can clean in this way.
+No other vacuum can clean in this way right now.

 Dyson recently launched the Micro 1.5KG, their lightest cordless stick vacuum to date.
 Learn more about it and how it differs from the Omni-Glide by clicking on the links.